SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 ## Data Access Object (DAO)

 - A Data Access Object (DAO) provides an API for performing CRUD operations on a database table.
-- By providing an object-oriented approach for these oerpations, you can centralize and encapsulate standard operations, eliminating the need to write them throughout the code.
+- By providing an object-oriented approach for these operations, you can centralize and encapsulate standard operations, eliminating the need to write them throughout the code.
 - A potential setup, illustrated in the following example, may include:
   - An interface that defines methods for accessing database tables.
   - A class that implements the interface.
 The example DAO class here uses the singleton design pattern to provide users with a single object of the DAO class.